 With their easy work management systems, online collaboration tools such as Trello, Jira, Notion, and Monday are used by many companies to run efficient team tasks in the process of work digitization.

-However, such online collaboration tools have downsides as major tasks and information are shared where anybody can access, which could lead to potential data leakage.
+However, such online collaboration tools have downsides as major tasks and information are shared where anybody can access them, which could lead to potential data leakage.
 This is why these internet-based collaboration tools need to be set to private or require authentication procedures.
-Yet, despite these collaboration tool vulnerabilities have been continuously raised, some of them are still set to “public.”
+Despite repeated concerns over the security vulnerabilities of online collaboration tools, some users still set them to “public,” allowing anyone to access the information posted on these platforms.

 On Criminal IP (https://www.criminalip.io), you can use keywords and the html_meta_description filter to find open collaboration tools defenseless on the internet.